awzuelsdorf/SingingComputer/README.md

 open a terminal, cd to the directory where you installed this library, and type

-./getLyrics.py <your favorite artist> <your favorite song> /path/to/espeak
+./getLyrics.py <your favorite artist> <your favorite song> /path/to/espeak/or/say

-For example, to listen to Jimmy Eat World's "The Middle", run this command:
+For example, to listen to Jimmy Eat World's "The Middle" using "say", run this command:

-./getLyrics.py "Jimmy Eat World" "The Middle"
+./getLyrics.py "Jimmy Eat World" "The Middle" /usr/bin/say

 TROUBLESHOOTING AND FREQUENTLY ASKED QUESTIONS:

-Question: I found a bug.
+Question: I think I found a bug.
 How can I report it?

 Answer: Please create an issue report on this project's Github page: https://github.com/awzuelsdorf/SingingComputer .